KevinKra/Notes/electronics/raspberryPi/readme.md

 1. what is an interpreted language, what is the (general) flow, and what are examples?
 1. where are errors detected in compiled languages vs. interpreted languages?
 1. how does the python interpreter work?
-1. is javascript compiled, is typescript?
 1. explain the initial python compilation of your python source code.
 1. once your python code is compiled and translated into python byte code, what happens?
 1. what is a virtual machine?
+1. is javascript compiled?
+1. regarding javascript, what converts (compiles) your source code into machine readable language?
-1. what is compiling?
+1. what is the simplest description for compiling?
+1. what is the simplest description for interpreting?
+1. is typescript compiled, how is it different from javascript
 1. what is transpiling?
-1. what is function overloading?
+1. what is function overloading in Typescript?
 1. what are OOP's 4 pillars?
 1. describe OOP polymorphism.
+1. what is the difference between polymorphism and inheritance?
 1. describe OOP abstraction.
 1. describe OOP encapsulation.
-1. what is a statement?
+1. what is the difference between an expression and a statement?
-1. what is an expression?
-1. what is static typing?
-1. what is dynamic typing?
+1. what is the difference between dynamically and statically type languages?
 1. what is duck typing, examples?
+1. explain strong-typing vs static-typing.
+1. what is weak/loose typing?
+1. is Typescript strongly typed or statically typed?
 1. what is shimming?
 1. what is a pure function?
 1. what are side effects?